wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 <td width="50%"><img src="/images/springboot_metrics.png" alt="screenshot of spring boot dashboard">
 </td></tr>
 <tr>
-<td width="50%">The <strong> Wavefront Traces Browser</strong> allows you to examine traces for your applications.
+<td width="50%">The <strong> Traces Browser</strong> allows you to examine traces for your applications.
 You can access this browser if you have trace data flowing:
 <ul><li>From the Spring Boot Inventory dashboard. </li>
 <li>From the Spring Boot integration <strong>Dashboards</strong> tab.</li></ul>
 <img src="/images/springboot_trace_data.png" alt="Tracing section has link to Application Dashboard">